 Document Your Work Injury

 Go to the doctor immediately after the accident to get checked out.
-This creates a medical record.
-It shows how the accident caused your injuries.
+This creates a medical record that shows how the accident caused your injuries.
 It also includes your treatment plan and any follow-up care you need.
 It’s essential to follow the treatment plan and all your appointments.

 The doctor, not your boss or insurance company, will decide whether you should return or restrict your duties.

 It might be helpful to keep a journal during this time.
-Write down your doctor visits and any pain or other issues you have after the accident.
+Write down your doctor’s visits and any pain or other issues you have after the accident.

 Find a Scranton Workman’s Comp Attorney

-There may be issues down the road with your workers’ comp claim.
-Or you just have questions about the whole process.
-Whatever the case, it’s best to find an experienced workman’s compensation lawyer to answer your questions and help you with your claim.
+There may be issues down the road with your workers’ comp claim, or you may have questions about the whole process.
+Whatever the case, it’s best to find an experienced workers’ compensation lawyer to answer your questions and help you with your claim.

 Frequently Asked Questions About Workers’ Compensation in Scranton